-One of the first challenged dealt with the day to day work of managing construction projects.
-With the opportunity to see most project only once a month or less.
+One of the first challenged dealt with the day-to-day work of managing construction projects.
+With the opportunity to see most projects only once a month or less.
 It was hard to manage the work being done by the contractor.
 And all of our projects were created by previous teams.
 Most often not even the team before us, but two or three teams before us.
-This carry over from the previous teams caused the who, what, why and other important information to be lacking or just missing.
+This carry-over from the previous teams caused the who, what, why and other important information to be lacking or just missing.

 Another issue was the lack of tools and technology available to us.
-About halfway through the deployment the roads were starting to get asphalt on them and although we were receiving core samples from the contractors with the limited tools we were unable to truly test the quality of the road.
-We learned that the weight of the MRAP gave a good indication on the durability of the road.
+About halfway through the deployment, the roads were starting to get asphalt on them and although we were receiving core samples from the contractors with limited tools we were unable to truly test the quality of the road.
+We learned that the weight of the MRAP gave a good indication of the durability of the road.

-My co-worker was so excited after on mission the team made a three point turn on the road and it exploded.
+My co-worker was so excited after on mission the team made a three-point turn on the road and it exploded.
 She had found a way to test the durability of the road.
-We were able to use this information to analysis the durability of the road and test to see if the road was built quality standards.
+We were able to use this information to analyze the durability of the road and test to see if the road was built by quality standards.